-- Like all Americans, they are covered by the Americans with Disabilities Act (ADA).
+- Like all Americans with disabilities, they are covered by the Americans with Disabilities Act (ADA).

 - In addition, the United Services Employment and Reemployment Rights Act (USERRA) requires the reinstatement of returning veterans to the same civilian job they left when deployed.

 - Veterans with disabilities (called “Special Disabled Veterans”) are covered under the new rules of the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA)